 "You don't need to suffer at all, Great King," the visitor said in a soft, melodious- and distinctly feminine- voice.
 "I am here to offer you salvation."

 The woman stepped forward and lowered her hood.
 Ozai stared at her, amazed.
 She was beautiful, true, but also young- barely older than his daughter, in fact.
-But it was her eyes that held the Phoenix King's attention- rather than the gold, blue, and green eyes common among the people of the four nations, they were a deep violet.
+And yet there was something about her that disturbed him – perhaps it was her skin, which was white as a sheet of paper, white as bone – white as death, a part of his mind whispered.
+Or perhaps it was her eyes that sparked the Phoenix King's unease, for rather than the gold, blue, and green eyes common among the people of the four nations, they were a deep violet.
 "There are forces at work in this world, Ozai," she said.
 "This state of peace cannot endure, and soon the Avatar himself shall fall.
 I offer you the chance to lead that effort, to usher in a new age upon this world.
 Do you accept?"

 In an instant a long-bladed knife was in her hand.
-Ozai barely had time to register his danger before this strange visitor lunged forward and he felt the sharp point enter his body.
+Ozai barely had time to register his danger before this strange visitor lunged forward and he felt the sharp point open his throat.
 Then… nothing.

 When the guards found Ozai's body hours later, they were truly mystified.
 The Phoenix King had clearly been killed by a knife, but he hadn't had such a weapon himself, and it was no longer in the cell.
 That meant it must have been an outside attacker, but the bars on the windows and doors were still in place, and the Warden himself had the only key.